chartjunk/NLog.LoggingContext/README.md

-# NLog.LoggingContext
+# NLog.LoggingScope
-Library for grouping your NLog log entries by their respective contexts.
-Find all related log entries by their context ids - instead of timestamps.
+Library for grouping your NLog log entries by their respective scopes.
+Find all related log entries by their scope ids - instead of timestamps.
 A custom NLog target for effortless SQL database logging included.

 Available via NPM
 ```
-install-package NLog.LoggingContext
+install-package NLog.LoggingScope
 ```

 + TODO: General manual